Tuesday, December 16, 2025

 Navigating life as a wheelchair user in a world designed for non-disabled individuals presents daily challenges and systemic barriers.
 Mitch Bohn, a 28-year-old man living with Spina Bifida, shares his experiences and insights into ableism, shedding light on the often-overlooked struggles of disabled people.

-His story is not just about resilience but also about the pervasive ableism embedded in our society.
+His story is not just about resilience, but also about the pervasive ableism embedded in our society.
 This article highlights Mitch’s journey and the broader implications of ableism, drawing attention to necessary changes and fostering empathy.

-“Living with Spina Bifida is no cakewalk,” Mitch begins, explaining that the most challenging aspects of his condition are often the secondary health issues that arise.
+“Living with spina bifida is no cakewalk,” Mitch begins, explaining that the most challenging aspects of his condition are often the secondary health issues that arise.

 Mitch lives in Billings, Montana, a place he loves despite the accessibility challenges.